-Amazon’s Kindle is probably the most popular ereader out there, but it doesn’t support the EPub format.
+The EPub format is not supported on probably the most popular ereader out there, the Amazon’s Kindle.
 Here’s how to convert your collection of books in the EPub format, maybe from Google Books, eBooks.com, AbeBooks, or another online collection, so that you can read those EPub files on your Kindle.

 They will appear on your book menu and can be read just like any other Kindle ebook.

 Yes, you can read an ePub book on your Amazon Kindle, but not in EPub format, you must convert it first.
 The Kindle definitely has the clearest screen and is currently the closest to actually reading a book.
 If you haven’t already got one, it’s worth getting a Kindle and converting the EPUB book files.

 How to read EPub books on your Kindle

 Can the Kindle read EPubs?
 Well, technically no, you have to convert the EPub file to a format that Kindle does recognize (MOBI) first.
 There’s a few software packages out there to do this, but I’ve found Calibre to be the most simple way.